Vanlandi

-Vanlandi or Vanlande (Old Norse "Man from the Land of the Vanir") according to mythology was a Swedish king at Uppsala of the House of Yngling in Norse mythology.
-He was the son of Sveigðir whom he succeeded as king.
-He married a girl from Finnland, but forgot about her.
-In revenge, the girl arranged so that Vanlandi was hag ridden to death.
-He was succeeded by his son Visbur.
+Vanlandi or Vanlande (Old Norse: "Man from the Land of the Vanir") was, according to Norse mythology, a Swedish king who ruled at Uppsala as part of the House of Yngling.
+He was the son of Sveigðir, whom he succeeded as king.

+Vanlandi married a woman named Drífa from Finnland but later abandoned her.
+In retaliation, Drífa sought revenge by enlisting a sorceress to curse him.
+As a result, Vanlandi was hag-ridden to death.
+He was succeeded by his son, Visbur.

 Attestations

 Snorri Sturluson wrote of Vanlandi in his Ynglinga saga (1225) (note that the translator has rendered Finnland as Finland):

 Snorri also quoted some lines from Ynglingatal composed in the 9th century:

 The Historia Norwegiæ presents a Latin summary of Ynglingatal, older than Snorri's quotation:

 The even earlier source Íslendingabók cites the line of descent in Ynglingatal and also gives Vanlandi as the successor of Svegðir and the predecessor of Visbur: v Svegðir. vi Vanlandi. vii Visburr. viii Dómaldr.